SilenZcience/cat_win/DOCUMENTATION.md

    - The Output will be stripped of any Color if the Output is piped and the Configuration `strip_color_on_pipe` is set to `true`.
 - Archives
    - Archives will not be displayed like regular Files.
-   - When passing in an Archive the contained Files will be displayed along side their File Size instead.
+   - When passing in an Archive the contained Files will be listed along side their File Size instead.
-   - Currently supported Archive Formats are .zip and .tar.
+   - Currently supported Archive Formats are:
+      - Zip Formats and Equivalents: `.zip` `.egg` `.jar`
+      - Tar and compressed Tar Formats: `.tar` `.tar.gz` `.tgz` `.tar.bz2` `.tz2`

 - - - -
 ### <a id="-h---help">-h, --help</a>